 He notes that in 1960, Yehuda Ziv suggested that the reference to Jordan as the location of Goren ha-Atad described a location in southwest Israel and not the river.
 Prof. Elitzur was unsatisfied with this explanation, noting that it was unlikely that two locations in Israel, one a river and the other not, bore the same name.

 Prof. Elitzur presents a theory credited to his father, Prof. Yehuda Elitzur.
 He noted that the procession to Israel was actually composed of two separate groups; the large group of Egyptian officials, and the smaller group of the House of Jacob.
 Prof. Elitzur suggested that the Egyptian officials had a dual purpose.
-They were sent to replenish the Egyptian garrisons in Canaan, the most prominent of which were located in Beit Shean and Gaza.
+They were sent to replenish the Egyptian garrisons in Canaan, the most prominent were located in Beit Shean and Gaza.
 At the same time, they joined the entourage in mourning Jacob.
 The entire group stopped in Goren ha-Atad, probably located in the vicinity of Beit Shean, in order to mourn and eulogize Jacob for seven days.
 From there, the family continued on to Hebron in order to bury their father, while the Egyptian officials continued on their military mission.

 Prof. Elitzur also addressed the reference to Goren ha-Atad being be-ever ha-Yarden, across the Jordan.
 He noted that the expression be-ever ha-Yarden usually appears together with a geographical direction.
 In a few cases, the phrase appears alone without a direction (I Samuel 31:7, Joshua 9:1).
 Based on these cases, Prof. Elitzur believes be-ever ha-Yarden without a direction refers to a region in Israel, more specifically, the Jordan Rift Valley inside Israel.